 Frankfort wins state title for the first time since 1988, beats Independence 8-0

 Jun.
-1—CHARLESTON, W.Va. — For the first time since 1988, a state title in baseball is heading to Short Gap, West Virginia.
+2—CHARLESTON, W.Va. — For the first time since 1988, a state title in baseball is heading to Short Gap, West Virginia.

-After runs came at a premium in the semifinals, a 2-1 walk-off win in eight innings over Herbert Hoover, runs came early and often in the Class AA Final.
+After runs came at a premium in the semifinals, a 2-1 walk-off win in eight innings over Herbert Hoover, runs came early and often for Frankfort in the Class AA Final.

 Frankfort shut out Independence 8-0 to win it all on Saturday at GoMart Ballpark.